aryehraber/statamic-captcha/README.md

 ## Data Attributes

 Some of the Captcha services offer additional features, such as light/dark mode and sizing options, via data attributes.
-These can simply be added to the Captcha tag and will be passed through to the client-size widget.
+These can simply be added to the Captcha tag and will be passed through to the client-side widget.

 ```
 {{ captcha data-theme="dark" data-size="compact" }}